 Supported Backend Features and Services

-When selecting a BaaS platform, look for user authentication, database management, file storage, and real-time data synchronization.
-These built-in services can save you significant development time and effort.
-Ensure the platform supports your application's specific functionalities to operate smoothly and efficiently.
+When selecting a BaaS platform, prioritize core technical capabilities including user authentication, database management, file storage, and real-time data synchronization.
+These foundational services handle common backend requirements so developers can focus on application-specific logic rather than infrastructure concerns.
+Ensure the platform supports your application's specific needs including API flexibility, deployment flexibility, and scalability requirements to operate smoothly and efficiently as your application grows.

 Ease of Use and Learning Curve